holographxyz/holograph-protocol/docs/STAKING_REWARDS.md

 ## Conclusion

-The StakingRewards contract provides a robust foundation for Holograph's tokenomics through auto-compounding staking with 50/50 burn/reward distribution.
+The StakingRewards contract provides a robust foundation for Holograph's tokenomics through auto-compounding staking with configurable burn/reward distribution (default 50/50).
 By building on the proven MasterChef V2 algorithm and adding innovative features like zero-staker buffers, it balances simplicity with sophistication.

 **Key Strengths:**